 - 35. The majority of student fee income will already be included within your department's JRAM figure (except University Chest and Continuing Education). - 36.
 The JRAM will be based on a forecast of student numbers.
-The difference between the forecast and the IYA will be posted to your department in the second half of the year
+The difference between the forecast and the in-year adjustments will be posted to your department during the following financial year.